Abstract

 BirdLife Birds of the World (573 species): Expert-reviewed range maps for all seabird species at global scale, processed from BOTW 2024.2 geodatabase.
 Binary presence/absence maps were rasterized to 0.05° resolution with 50% presence value following standard range map conventions.
 Taxonomic authority cross-referenced with WoRMS, ITIS, and IUCN databases.

-All species distribution data were standardized to a common 0.05° grid (SpatRaster with 2006 × 3103 cells = 6,224,618 cells covering BOEM Planning Areas), ensuring spatial consistency for biodiversity metric calculation.
-Grid cells range from 2.0-5.5 km width, with finer resolution at higher latitudes.
+Species distribution data were standardized to a common 0.05° grid (SpatRaster with 2006 × 3103 cells = 6,224,618 cells covering BOEM Planning Areas), ensuring spatial consistency for biodiversity metric calculation.
+Grid cells range from 2.0–5.5 km width, with finer resolution at higher latitudes.

 Taxonomic Integration and Validation